JeffersonLab/dis-reconstruction/README.md

 Working on the JLAB (ifarm) machines
 -----------------------------------
-If you have access to the Jefferson Lab farm (ifarm), you should source the setup_jlab.sh script provided in this repository.
+If you have access to the Jefferson Lab farm (ifarm), you should source the setup_jlab.csh script provided in this repository.
 This will allow you to run the eic-smear package.
-(Need to add instructions for PYTHIA and DJANGOH.)
+I'm working to get the EIC version of PYTHIA6 working on the JLAB ifarm.
+(Need to add instructions DJANGOH.)

 Working with the Singularity container or Docker image